 If you notice an error while previewing your labels, you still have an opportunity to edit your recipient list.
 Click on the Edit recipient list located in the Mail Merge task pane.
 The Mail Merge Recipients task pane will appear.
 This is the same task pane we previously used to edit our list.
 When finished editing click Ok.

-When you have finished previewing your lables, click Next: Complete the merge to move to the final step.
+When you have finished previewing your labels, click Next: Complete the merge to move to the final step.

 Be sure your labels are put into the printer the correct way (labels up or down).
 Select Ok or Print depending on which print screen you are in.